-CCU has the authority, through legislation, to work out Installment agreements, file liens with the Recorder of Deeds, file civil suits, take enforced collection such as wage garnishment, and consider settlements of the debt.
+CCU has the authority, through legislation, to work out installment agreements, file liens with the Recorder of Deeds, file civil suits, take enforced collection such as wage garnishment, and consider settlements of the debt.
 Certain collection actions are in conjunction with District's general counsel coordination and approval.
-All of these collection tools are used at the discretion of CCU, based entirely on the facts and circumstances of each case.
+These collection tools are used at the discretion of CCU, based entirely on the facts and circumstances of each case.

 4. Who actually collects the debts on behalf of CCU?

 CCU has awarded a contract to external collections contractor Harris & Harris to collect on CCU’s behalf.
 Harris & Harris sends out letters and makes telephone calls to debtors and will refer unique collection matters to CCU management for review.
 Additionally, Harris & Harris and the CCU staff may discuss delinquent liabilities and payment arrangements with customers as needed.

 5. What is the telephone number and office location of CCU?

 - 9 a.m. to 4:30 p.m.

 - 1101 4th Street, SW, 2nd Floor, Washington, DC 20024

 - Walk-In Hours

 - 8 a.m. to 4 p.m. -- Monday, Tuesday, Thursday & Friday